MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 - **Feed Forward for Snap Zones**

     Snap zones are restricted to which objects can be snapped.
 This means every object can be valid (i.e. it can be snapped to this zone) or invalid (it can not be snapped to this zone) for a snap zone.
-This is achieved with validation components on the snap zone, for example the `Is Object With Group Validation` component or the `Is Process Scene Object Validation` component.
-You can use those to configure which specific objects or groups are accepted by the snap zone.
+This is achieved with validation components on the snap zone, for example the `Has Guid Validation` component.
+You can use this component to configure which specific objects or groups are accepted by the snap zone.
     In case you are moving a valid object into a zone, the snap zone color changes to ‘Validation Color’ (green), providing the user in VR with positive feedback.
 In case you are moving an invalid object into a zone, the snap zone color changes to ‘Invalid Color’ (red), giving the user the feedback that this is the wrong object for this zone.
     You can modify the colors and materials to be used in the Snap Zones parameters and settings.